I'm not taking sides in the health care debate, but I do want to clarify something.

 WTF?
 THAT'S THE WAY IT IS NOW, PEOPLE!!!
-I hear my nurse Annie on the phone all day trying to get approval from non-government insurance companies for tests, medications, physical therapy, ANYTHING that I order.
+I hear my assistant Annie on the phone all day trying to get approval from non-government insurance companies for tests, medications, physical therapy, ANYTHING that I order.

 Look at your insurance card.
 Doesn't it say things like "in-network" and "formulary"?
 Who the hell do you think came up with those?
 Not us docs.
 Dat be dem dere byoo-row-kratz!

 Look back at some of my posts (like this, or this).
 I routinely have medications (both brand name and cheap generics) and tests refused by insurance companies.
 For an excellent commentary on this from the pharmacy side, this was written by FranticPharmacist.

 So if you don't want bureaucrats between you and your doctor- TOO BAD.
 They've been there for years.
 THE ONLY PEOPLE WHO DON'T HAVE THIS PROBLEM ARE PAYING CASH FOR EVERYTHING!

 In fact, for those of you who don't want the government running this, THEY ARE ACTUALLY ONE OF THE BETTER ONES TO WORK WITH!
 Just ask Annie.
 Medicare doesn't question the majority of my tests, or meds.
 Yes, they don't cover everything, nor should they, but they don't fight with me over stuff like MRI's on stroke patients.
 Uncle Sam (unlike Aetna, Cigna, Humana, and many others) tends to leave these things to the doctor's discretion.
 Annie prefers Medicare patients for this very reason - they make her life easier.

 So what happens to you the way it works NOW, with your non-government insurance?